 This course provides the student with realistic managerial experience.
 Staffing, merchandising, and cost control procedures are integral parts of the course.
-Marketing principles, theories and strategic concepts such 52 Faculty of Engineering as leadership, business definition, situation assessment, planning and objectives in specialized food sectors.
+Marketing principles, theories and strategic concepts such as leadership, business definition, situation assessment, planning and objectives in specialized food sectors.